 "Do you have any water?" said Wo.

 "Yes, over there."
-She pointed to a place on the shelf.
+He pointed to a place on the shelf.
 There were a few water bottles next to many more bottles of sugar-water, sweetened fruit juices, and liquid versions of chocolate and caramel.
 Wo took one of the bottles of water.

 "Thanks", she said.
 "Do you take sand-dollars?"

 "Did you just get here?
 I suggest you go over there.
 You can get our money and buy phrase book.
 For now I will take."
-She took the sand dollars.
+He took the sand dollars.
 Wo took the water bottle and went to over there.

 When she got inside, the person working in there said "Hi" to her in an accent that was not quite as strong as the accent of the person working in the candy store.